-To conduct this review, we relied on the documents and data the parties produced to us in response to HPC information requests and the parties' own description of the transaction as presented in their material change notices and application for Determination of Need (DoN) filed with the Massachusetts Department of Public Health (DPH).
-The HPC also utilized extensive information from the Registration of Provider Organizations program (RPO) and obtained data and documents from a number of other sources.
-These include other state
+To conduct this review, we relied on the documents and data the parties produced to us in response to HPC information requests and the parties' own description of the transaction as presented in their material change notices and application for Determination of Need (DoN) and supporting materials filed with the Massachusetts Department of Public Health (DPH).
+The HPC also utilized extensive information from the Registration of Provider Organizations program (RPO)14 and obtained data and documents from a number of other sources.
+These

-&lt;sup>11 MASS.
+12 MASS.
 GEN. LAWS ch.
 6D, § 13(d) and 958 CMR 7.06.